 Windows XP Hardware Profiles - Little known goodies

+Windows XP Hardware Profiles are a little known Easter Egg available in this operating system.
 Windows XP Hardware Profiles are sets of instructions that tell Windows which devices to start and how to use them when you boot into Windows.
 By default, Windows XP uses everything that is installed in its initial configuration.
 This configuration is very generous; in addition to fully utilizing all of the installed devices, the default profile also runs with most services enabled.
 While this allows for the maximum instant flexibility, it is quite rarely used to the full potential by most people.

 Here are few simple examples: